kojikawrites/kojikawrites.github.io/docs/_posts/2024-06-02-tile-map-expansion.md

 useful for ensuring that tiles got put in the right place while the code was originally being developed.)

 # `Chunk<T>`
-The `Chunk<T>` class was responsible for managing of a rectangular array of tiles.
+The `Chunk<T>` class was responsible for managing a rectangular array of tiles.
 The width and height of the chunk was usually much smaller than the containing layer, with the exception of *layer 0* that only contained one layer-sized chunk.
-As discussed in the previous post, layer 0 represented the top level world map, and subsequent layers *1* to *n* contained the procedurally zoomed version of the previous layer, *n-1*.
+As discussed in the previous post, layer *0* represented the top level world map, and subsequent layers *1* to *n* contained the procedurally zoomed version of the previous layer, *n-1*.
 For performance and memory consumption reasons, it made sense to have the chunks relatively small (say *128x64*) to ensure that on-the-fly chunk generation was manageable in realtime as the player moved around the map.